-This course helps to build literacy skills, learning strategies and some essential life skills (such as nutrition and food preparation) through project based learning.
-The focus is on practicing skills and strategies which will support student success in the core subjects and on developing self-management techniques essential to becoming independent and responsible outside the classroom.
+This course helps to build literacy skills, learning strategies and some life skills (such as time-management and food preparation) through project-based learning.
+The focus is on practicing skills and strategies which will support student success in the core subjects and also outside the classroom.